data-goblin/powerbi-macguyver-toolbox/README.md

 # powerbi-macguyver-toolbox
 Power BI report visual templates and patterns.
 These templates are intended to help you solve specific visual requirements in your projects, or inspire you for your report design.

-You can use them for free, but I'd appreciate that you please cite [data-goblins.com](https://www.data-goblins.com) where it's appropriate.
+You can use them for free, but I'd appreciate that you please cite [data-goblins.com](https://www.data-goblins.com) if you do.

 **SVG measure templates contributed by Štěpán Rešl.
 Thanks Štěpán!**